 - Unanticipated death with 48 hours of treatment

 - Unanticipated death

 - Wrong site surgery

 What To Do If You Have a Sentinel Event

 If you have determined that a Sentinel Event has occurred, you must fill out and submit the Sentinel Event Notification and Near Miss Reporting Form (Word), or contact the Sentinel Events team at one of the following numbers:

 - Sentinel Event Fax - (207) 287-3251

 This notification to the Division of Licensing & Certification must occur one business day after the Sentinel Event occurred or was discovered.

-If the Sentinel Event involves major permanent loss of function then the Maine Sentinel Event Functional Evidence Form (Word), will also need to be filled out and submitted to Sentinel Events team.
+If the Sentinel Event involves major permanent loss of function, then the Maine Sentinel Event Functional Evidence Form (Word) will also need to be submitted to the Sentinel Event team.